-While persecution and environmental contaminants continue to impact these large raptors, today's primary threats include loss of habitat due to land-use changes and declinling habitat quality.
+While persecution and environmental contaminants continue to impact these large raptors, today's primary threats include loss of habitat due to land-use changes and declining habitat quality.

 Taxonomists place bald and golden eagles in the same family as hawks, kites, harriers and Old World vultures – the family Accipitridae.
 The osprey is the only species of the family Pandionidae.

 The bald eagle's scientific name,

 Haliaeetus leucocephalus, means "white-headed sea eagle."
 The word "bald" is a misnomer.
 The mature eagle's head is covered with gleaming white feathers.
 Its body is dark brown, its tail white.
 Immatures are brown, mottled with white on their wings and body.
 Full adult plumage is attained in the fifth year.
 Both adults and immature bald eagles have yellow feet, and their legs are feathered halfway down.
 Their bills start dark and become more yellow over time.

 Bald eagles were listed as a federally endangered species until 1995, when their status was upgraded to "threatened."
 In 2007, following a remarkable population recovery, the bald eagle was removed from the federal List of Endangered and Threatened Wildlife in the lower 48 states.
 Although no longer listed at the federal level, the bald eagle remains protected under the federal Bald and Golden Eagle Protection Act, the Lacey Act and the Migratory Bird Protection Treaty Act.
 In Pennsylvania, the bald eagle is given additional protections under the state Game and Wildlife Code.